The Dreamer (webcomic): Mrs. Betsy Loring

 Betsy Loring married into a prestigious family of British loyalists in Boston, but American Patriots raided her father-in-law's house in the country forcing the Lorings to flee for the city.
 The British Commander in Chief, General Gage, gave her father-in-law a generous appointment in the army to make up for the financial losses caused by the rebel mob.
 They settled into a home not far from the British headquarters, and from here Betsy noticed General William Howe who had just arrived from England.
 He shared her favorite vices–a fondness for wine, gambling, and pleasure.
 After just a few weeks she became his mistress, following him wherever the British forces moved, and, not one to miss a financial opportunity, her husband, Joseph Loring, followed them, too–to receive his hush money which he all too quickly gambled away.

 Awards

 In 2008 The Dreamer was nominated for "Best Newcomer" in the Web Cartoonists' Choice Awards.

 In 2008 The Dreamer was nominated "Best Adventure Comic", "Best Digital Art", and "Best Romantic Story" in the Drunk Duck Awards.

 In 2008 The Dreamer was also nominated for "Best Backgrounds", "Best Tense Scenes", and "Best Traditional Art".

 In 2009 The Dreamer won "Best Romance Comic" in the Drunk Duck awards.

 In 2009, The Dreamer was also nominated for Best Backgrounds in the Drunk Duck awards.

-About the Author

-Lora Innes graduated summa cum laude in 2002 from the Columbus College of Art and Design with a bachelor's degree in fine art.
-She worked for several years at the Artifact Group, doing illustration for clients such as Fisher Price, Mattel, McGraw Hill, Nickelodeon, Scholastic and Simon & Schuster.
-As of late 2017, the Dreamer has not been updated again and Innes has been commissioned and working on other notable comics, such as being an artist of Wynonna Earp.